PrefectHQ/prefect/docs/guide/cloud_concepts/cli.md

 To increase the amount retrieved you can specify a `--limit` integer.
 Similar to other get commands `get flow-runs` supports filtering of `--flow` and `--project` where a certain flow name or project name can be provided to filter the table.

-There is an extra argument to filter only for flow runs which have started (either are currently running or have entered a finished state) by using the `--started` flag.
+There is an extra argument to filter only for flow runs that have started (either are currently running or have entered a finished state) by using the `--started` flag.
 In the output below notice that the flow run with the name `archetypal-terrier` is missing because it has not started.

 ```
 $ prefect get flow-runs --started